Claire-bot87/sticky-popcorn-client/README.md

-Then we use getUserFromToken to get the user form the token As we know the username and id are within the token, Then we use what is returned from getUserFromToken to setUser, and in doing tso, we set the userContext for the whole application.
+Then we use getUserFromToken to get the user form the token As we know the username and id are within the token, Then we use what is returned from getUserFromToken to setUser, and in doing so, we set the userContext for the whole application.

 This is handled in the userContext.js file:
 ```.js